-Appeal is a written request by a member or his or her representative for Moda Health to review an adverse benefit determination.
+Appeal is a written request by a member or their representative for Moda Health to review an adverse benefit determination.

 Authorized Representative means an individual who by law or by the consent of a person may act on behalf of the person.